 How to Learn the Mindset of Learning and Growth: If you want to deeply understand this concept of a growth mindset, there's no better place to go than straight to the source by reading Carol Dweck's Mindset: The New Psychology of Success.

-Clearly, there are more than just these 5 qualities for a good leader, but this list will get you started in the right direction.
+Clearly, there are more than just these 5 qualities of a good leader needed to be a good manager, but this list will build a great foundation for success.